 “We found out that $28.4 billion was acquired during that decade through corporations or through corporate entities.
 Some $25 billion of that included residential mortgages provided through unregulated lenders with no reporting obligations, versus $9.8 billion worth of cash,” he said.

 “It wasn’t saying that all this money is bad, but it is a high-level warning to the Ontario government about the biggest real estate market in Canada.
-But at the end of the day there is no a silver bullet solution for addressing any type of corruption.”
+But at the end of the day, there is no silver bullet solution for addressing any type of corruption.”

 Canadians may ask how this affects them.
 One way is through inflated property prices, Cohen stated.

-The B.C. government report on the effects of money laundering and property prices found on average, prices went up at around seven per cent across the province.
+The B.C. government report on the effects of money laundering and property prices found on average, prices went up by around seven percent across the province.